FAU-LAP/CAMELS_drivers/keithley_2400/README.md

 ## Changes

+### 0.1.4

+- Added pyvisa as a dependency in pyproject.toml.
+Fixes errors when installing.

 ### 0.1.3

 - Now does not turn off the output when a protocol ends that uses the Keithley 2400.